JacobUns/Work-Brain/Product and Engineering/Product Development/Engineering/Mechanical Engineering/Mechanical Engineering.md

+---
+tags:
+  - Domain
+---
+# About
-Mechanical Engineering is the discipline of designing, testing and enabling the production of physical products and systems.
+Mechanical Engineering is the discipline of designing, [[Quality Assurance|Testing]] and enabling the production of physical [[Product|Products]] and systems.

 # Processes and Approaches
 - [[Design for Manufacture Assembly and Services|DfMAS]]